tinylibs/tinypool/README.md

 #### Pool methods

 - `cancelPendingTasks()`: Gracefully cancels all pending tasks without stopping or interfering with on-going tasks.
 This method is useful when your tasks may have side effects and should not be terminated forcefully during task execution.
 If your tasks don't have any side effects you may want to use [`{ signal }`](https://github.com/piscinajs/piscina#cancelable-tasks) option for forcefully terminating all tasks, including the on-going ones, instead.
+- `recycleWorkers()`: Waits for all current tasks to finish and re-creates all workers.
+Can be used to force isolation imperatively even when `isolateWorkers` is disabled.

 #### Exports